Identify potential shelter locations

 - Must be outside Hurricane Evacuation Zones

-The Save Created Sites window opens.
+The Save Created Sites window appears.

 A new layer is added to your project pane below Point Locations (Sites).

 You've created a project in Business Analyst.
-You also added data to the map using different methods, including linking ArcGIS Online content, importing a .csv file, and searching by NAICS code.
+You also added data to the map using different methods, including linking ArcGIS Online content, importing a .xlsx file, and searching by NAICS code.
 Using this data, you began to narrow down some of the schools in Houston that are potential shelter locations and saved them as sites.
 The analysis you performed was based on characteristics of the schools' locations.
 Next, you'll perform a suitability analysis to rank the schools based on the demographics of the populations they'd serve.

 Perform a suitability analysis

 Previously, you created a project in Business Analyst.
 Then, you added relevant data to determine what schools in the city of Houston could potentially be suitable hurricane shelters.
-Next, you'll use the school sites you created in the previous lesson to run a suitability analysis.
+Next, you'll use the school sites you created to run a suitability analysis.
 A suitability analysis applies chosen demographic data to each site using the population inside the buffer rings.
 First, you'll map the layer of existing hurricane shelters and add data for poverty, population density, income, and age.
 Then, you'll create weights for each of these variables to determine how much they'll affect the location of your new shelter.